 Abortion is only one means by which children in the womb are brutalized.
 According to the Department of Health and Human Services, children whose mothers fail to obtain prenatal care are three times more likely to be born underweight and five times more likely to die.[i]

 Those too young to consider seriously the possibility of such pervasive government intrusion into the lives of women would do well to brush up on their history.
 Until 1965, when the Supreme Court in a split-decision in Griswold v.
 Connecticut found that a fundamental right of marital privacy was implied in the Bill of Rights, it was a crime in the state of Connecticut for anyone to use any drug or device to prevent conception.
 Absurdly, that meant that a police officer with probable cause to believe that a husband and wife were committing the crime of having sex while using a condom could arrest them and demand that the condom be removed.
 Until the Supreme Court decision in Eisenstadt v.
 Baird in 1972, twenty-six states still prohibited the sale of contraceptives to unmarried persons.
-Now imagine a world in which a child in the womb of an unwilling mother-to-be is legally no different from those Thai boys recently stranded in an underground cave, deserving of rescue at all costs.
+Now imagine a world in which the womb of an unwilling mother-to-be is legally no different than the underground cave in which those Thai boys were famously stranded, deserving to be safely extracted by their government at any cost.
 How many doctors and neighbors would wish to serve in a network of informants telling the police who may be pregnant, who is smoking, who is drinking, and who isn’t taking her prenatal vitamins?
 America is already a country where parents can go to jail if neighbors see their adolescent child playing alone in a city park.
 A new prenatal Gestapo could be the well-intentioned but Orwellian outcome of a pro-life movement determined to invest unborn children with the rights of citizenship that would make abortion a crime.

 Is abortion even in the very early stages of pregnancy the taking of a human life?
 The answer that in my view remains as obvious as it is tragic, is yes.
 Is abortion a sin in the eyes of God?
 No less a light than Mother Teresa once said, “It is a great poverty that a child must die so that we may live as we wish.”
 Who cannot see the spiritual and moral poverty that has overtaken our culture in the last fifty years, when widely admired figures like Oprah now encourage women to “shout their abortions” as a symbol of personal empowerment?
 An abortion is an unspeakable tragedy for a mother and her child followed, for many women, by a lifetime of secret anguish and regret.
 It should be met with mercy and compassion and forgiveness and grieving, not fist-pumping celebration.